dClimate/chainlink-localnode/README.md

 - Set keystore password in chainlink/.password
 - In docker-compose.yml set your port for ETH_URL (this setup allows for reaching localhost outside of the container aka the host itself.
 If using linux in your .bashrc in .bash_profile or .zshrc add `export DOCKER_GATEWAY_HOST=172.17.0.1` hattip: https://dev.to/natterstefan/docker-tip-how-to-get-host-s-ip-address-inside-a-docker-container-5anh)
 - Transfer ETH to Chainlink Node
+- In order to test External Adapters/External Bridges appropriately running on your local machine instead of using `http://localhost:8080` for example replace localhost with host.docker.internal such as `http://host.docker.internal:8080`.